Quick Summary

 Pulses are one of the major food crops globally because their protein content is very high.
 In India, pulses play an essential role in crop production and substantially contribute to the economy.
 India grows a diverse list of pulses.
 India’s central pulse-growing states are Madhya Pradesh, Maharashtra, Rajasthan, Uttar Pradesh, Karnataka, and the delta region of West Bengal, Tamil Nadu, Kerala, and parts of Maharashtra.

-Pulses also are principal suppliers of dietary protein.
+Pulses are also principal suppliers of dietary protein.
 Among different food items, pulses make up a significant portion of the Indian diet, supplementing the diet with much-needed protein to a carbohydrate.
-So diversify your pulse collection, and don’t shy away from creating a few new recipes!
+So diversify your pulse collection, and don’t hesitate to create a few new recipes!

 Also Read- What is the National Food of India?